Riemannian Penrose inequality via Nonlinear Potential Theory: Proof of the Riemannian Penrose inequality for a single black hole

-By virtue of equation~\eqref{exp4}, the same estimates hold for the Euclidean area $|\Sigma_t|$ in place of $|\Sigma_t|_g$, up to a different choice of the constants $A$ and $B$.
+and by virtue of equation~\eqref{exp4}, the same estimates hold for the Euclidean area $|\Sigma_t|$ in place of $|\Sigma_t|_g$, up to a different choice of the constants.
 In view of these considerations, formula~\eqref{eq:nice} becomes

 Now we have